Harriet Hageman vs. Liz Cheney - January 11th, Hour 2

 Thousands of police officers were injured, many of them severely.

-Well, if that was the case, people Democrats were all saying George W. Bush and Dick Cheney were not legitimately elected after the Florida debacle in 2000.
+Well, if that was the case, people, Democrats were all saying George W. Bush and Dick Cheney were not legitimately elected after the Florida debacle in 2000.

-Uh they said the same thing about Donald Trump in 2016.
+They said the same thing about Donald Trump in 2016.

-You know, she's still claiming that she was elected governor in 2018.
+Stacey Abrams, beloved by all Democrats, she's still claiming that she was elected governor in 2018.

 I mean, you can't make this up.